• Skip to primary navigation

 Finally, it's time to assemble our mochi!

-On a surface dusted with cornstarch, place a ball of the mochi dough (I go with about 2 tablespoon of dough, just eyeball it), and flatten it into a round.
+On a surface dusted with cornstarch, place a ball of the mochi dough (I go with about 2 tbsp of dough, just eyeball it), and flatten it into a round.

-Next, place 1 and ½ teaspoon of the matcha ganache filling on top and wrap the dough around it.
+Next, place 1 and 1/2 teaspoons of the matcha ganache filling on top and wrap the dough around it.
 Pinch to seal and repeat with the remaining dough and filling!

 Once your mochi are shaped, you can dust them with matcha powder.
 This is totally optional, but it's a nice finishing touch!